-- 59. Where providers are on both the Early Years Register and the Childcare Register, we will check compliance with the requirements of the Childcare Register when we carry out an inspection of the early years provision. - 60.
-We will include the judgement on whether a provider met the requirements of the Childcare Register in the inspection report on the quality of the early years provision. - 61.
-The exception is where we receive information that only relates to the requirements of the Childcare Register where we will carry out a separate inspection to ensure compliance with the requirements of the Childcare Register.
+- 58. Where providers are on both the Early Years Register and the Childcare Register, we will check compliance with the requirements of the Childcare Register when we carry out an inspection of the early years provision.28 - 59.
+We will include the judgement on whether a provider met the requirements of the Childcare Register in the inspection report on the quality of the early years provision. - 60.
+If we receive information that only relates to the requirements of the Childcare Register we will carry out a separate inspection to ensure compliance with the requirements of the Childcare Register.